gridscaleinc/mitty-server/API.md

    i.memo,
    i.notification,
    notificationdatetime,
-   e.title,
+   title,
-   e.start_Datetime,
+   start_Datetime,
-   e.end_Datetime,
+   end_Datetime,
-   e.allDay_Flag,
+   allDay_Flag,
    c.link_url as eventLogoUrl
 from
    activity as a
-   left join activity_item as i on a.id=i.activity_id inner join events as e on i.event_id=e.id left outer join contents as c on e.logo_id=c.id where a.id=[id] and
+   left join activity_item as i on a.id=i.activity_id inner join events as e on i.event_id=id left outer join contents as c on logo_id=c.id where a.id=[id] and